ygie3679/ya_ji_personal_website_cs5610_proj1/README.md

-# Ya Ji's Profile Website
+# Ya Ji's Portfolio Website
-This repo documents the workflow for project1 of CS5610 Fall2024, also for Ya Ji's personal profile website.
+This repo documents the workflow for project1 of CS5610 Fall2024, also for Ya Ji's personal portfolio website.